refaktor/rye/README.md

 Rye has no statements.
 Everything is an **expression**, returns something.
 Even asignment returns a value, so you can assign inline.
-(Either is an if/else like function).
+Either (an if/else like function) returns the result of the evaluated block and can be used like an ternary operator.

 ```bash
 direction: 'in